 Who doesn’t love a head full of sleek and shiny hair?
 There is no denying the fact that beautiful hair can create a lasting impression.
-Hairs on the head have a major contribution to your overall body aesthetics.
+Hairs on the head have a significant contribution to your overall body aesthetics.
 Therefore, you need to be very careful with your hair care routine.

 Table of Contents

-Diagnostic Tests for Hair Loss
+Tests for Detecting Hair Loss

 Blood Test for Hair Loss